 So if you were a tech seller, this is all positive news, right?
 But how do you take advantage of that?
 So if you’ve got financial services clients in your portfolio and they’re starting to become cloud-first, how do you navigate the organization to start to take advantage of those things?
 Do you start in a business?
 Do you start with central IT or how do you find these opportunities mostly?

 That’s a great question.
 So networking is a wonderful thing, right?
 So if you have a contact within a technology group, go in there.
 If you have a contact in the business, go in there.
 Now, what I will say is with, not just because of the pandemic, but financial technology spend has been governed by regulatory compliance for years now.
 So if there is a regulatory need and your organization can help the bank or financial institution meet that regulatory need, that’s a great selling point for you.
 But also, I think you have to differentiate yourselves from the other 20 vendors that are banging on the door saying we can do the same thing as these guys or we can do it better than these guys.
 So how do you differentiate that?

 I know I mentioned networking’s a wonderful thing and if you know someone in tech, go in tech.
 But at the end of the day, the business will guide technology to make decisions that are going to benefit the business, whether it be a control need or a profit-making need.
 So if ever you can get someone on the business interested in your product, that can then go and work with their IT teams, that is key as far as I’m concerned.

-And on that positive note, if you’re looking for more insights on navigating your buyer personas at your target accounts, you can connect with one of the thousands of advisors in our network from Fortune 1000 firms.
+And on that positive note, if you’re looking for more insights on navigating your buyer personas at your target accounts or navigating the sales process as new digital banking technology trends arise, you can connect with one of the thousands of advisors in our network from Fortune 1000 firms.
 Contact us here to see what an Emissary can do for your business.